smithy-lang/smithy-rs/design/src/smithy/event_streams.md

 and [writes](https://github.com/awslabs/smithy-rs/blob/8f7e03ff8a84236955a65dba3d21c4bdbf17a9f4/rust-runtime/aws-smithy-eventstream/src/frame.rs#L224) it as bytes into a `Vec<u8>`, in a format of a sequence of bytes: `<type, data>` where `type` indicates if the `data` is a bool, integer and so on for all types.

-Headers that are always sent are:
+Headers that are sent are:
 * `:message-type` (`event` or `exception`) to signal the kind of message being sent
-* `:content-type`, currently always set to `application/octet-stream`
+* `:content-type`, set to `application/octet-stream` for blobs; the protocol-specific type otherwise
 * `:event-type` to communicate the non-error variant (if `:message-type` is `event`); or
 * `:exception-type` to communicate the error variant (if `:message-type` is `exception`)